jeb2239/CINQ/docs/tutorial.md

 sequence.
 Only the items for which this predicate evaluates true will be included in the output sequence.

-`Where` now returns the modified sequence as an enumerable.
+`where()` now returns the modified sequence as an enumerable.
 At this point the user could chain more queries together to further modify the data set.
 However, in this example, we are now done changing our set so we proceed to call `to_vector()` on our `enumerable`, which stores the returned `std::vector` in `result`.
 At the end of this query the original source object passed into from()